-“We want our graduates to go into the world with the practical skills and conceptual learning to help them negotiate a complex, hyper-connected, fast-changing regional and global environment.”
+Our graduates go into the world with the practical skills and conceptual learning to help them negotiate a complex, hyper-connected, fast-changing regional and global environment.

 Today’s world is marked by unprecedented complexity and uncertainty.
 Globalisation, conflict, regional instability, technology, and the changing role of major powers will shape and challenge the world we inhabit.
 Policymakers are increasingly faced with an infinite range of alternatives and uncertain consequences to choosing each alternative.
 Diplomacy is the framework through which policymakers communicate, contest and negotiate solutions to govern these tectonic challenge.